 - Starting your own business

 In this category, we’re talking about playing the long game with savings goals that will take you more than five years or even a decade to achieve.
-The biggest examples include:
+The biggest examples of long-term savings goals include:

 - A child’s college education